cockroachdb/docs/src/current/cockroachcloud/upgrade-to-v24.1.md

 ### Expect temporary limitations

 Most {{ page.page_version }} features can be used right away, but some will be enabled only after the upgrade has been finalized.
-Attempting to use these features before finalization will result in errors. {% comment %}TODO: List of temporary limitations for GA{% endcomment %}
+Attempting to use these features before finalization will result in errors.

+- Splits no longer hold latches for time proportional to the range size while computing MVCC statistics.
+Instead, MVCC statistics are pre-computed before the critical section of the split.
+As a side effect, the resulting statistics are no longer 100% accurate because they may correctly distribute writes concurrent with the split.
+To mitigate against this potential inaccuracy, and to prevent the statistics from drifting after successive splits, the existing stored statistics are re-computed and corrected if needed during the non-critical section of the split. [#119894](https://github.com/cockroachdb/cockroach/pull/119894)

 For an expanded list of features included in {{ page.page_version }}, temporary limitations, backward-incompatible changes, and deprecated features in the [{{ page.page_version }} release notes](https://www.cockroachlabs.com/docs/releases/{{ page.page_version }}).